Workers’ Compensation Lawyer in Marlton, NJ

 Make Sure the Injury Is Properly Documented

-Write down what happened, when it happened, what symptoms you noticed, and who saw it.
-If the injury developed over time, document when the symptoms began and how your job duties may have caused them.
+Write down what happened, when, what symptoms you noticed, and who witnessed it.
+If the injury built up over time, note when symptoms started and which duties caused them, since solid records are hard for a carrier to argue with later.

 03